-Gastric – aka bariatric or weight loss surgery – is becoming ever more popular.
+Gastric – bariatric or weight loss surgery – is becoming increasingly popular.

-Thousands of patients each year are able to shed their excess pounds to live healthier lives.
+Thousands of patients each year can shed their excess pounds to live healthier lives.

 Weight loss surgery has also been hailed for its ability to treat obesity-related health conditions, such as high blood pressure (hypertension), arthritis of the joints (osteoarthritis), sleep apnea, cancer, and early death.

 The term “gastric surgery” represents a host of procedures, each one designed to help you achieve a healthier BMI (body mass index).
-If you have a BMI of 40 or more (or 35 with an obesity-related ailment), you may qualify for gastric surgery.
+You may qualify for gastric surgery if you have a BMI of 40 or more (or 35 with an obesity-related ailment).
 Examples of popular surgeries include the gastric sleeve, gastric balloon, gastric bypass, and lap-band.

 Just don’t listen to the myths being spread around about bariatrics.
 Here are the top six myths we usually encounter from patients wanting to put obesity behind them.
-For each point, we offer a successful debunking, just like we do in our office.
+We offer a successful debunking for each point, just like we do in our office.
 Once we have helped you cut through the rumors and lies about these popular weight loss procedures, you should be ready to schedule a consultation for a procedure that interests you.

 Myth #1: You Put Your Life in Your Surgeon’s Hands

-No one can deny that surgery in general carries some risk.
+No one can deny that surgery, in general, carries some risk.
 Advances in weight loss surgery techniques have reduced these risks significantly.
-When compared to gallbladder surgery or an appendectomy, the risks of bariatric surgery are largely the same.
+Compared to gallbladder surgery or an appendectomy, the risks of bariatric surgery are largely the same.